idptools/goose/docs/acknowledgements.rst

 Funding
 --------
-This project was supported by grants from agencies including the National Science Foundation, the National Institute of Health.
+This project was supported by grants from agencies including the National Science Foundation and the National Institute of Health.

 Development
 ------------
 Development of GOOSE was led primarily by Ryan Emenecker.
 Numerous ideas were contributed from others along the way including from Shahar Sukenik, Alex Holehouse, and many more.
+Development of the SequenceOptimizer functionality released in V0.2.0 was led by Jeffrey Lotthammer.

 Cookiecutter
 -------------